sannilatvala/adventure-planner/README.md

 - The user can give an adventure stars as a review.
 - The user can see how many stars an adventure has.
 - The user can see the most liked adventures on the main page.
+- The user can add an adventure to favorites.
+- The admin can add and delete adventures.